 Conclusion

-With a legitimate emotional support animal letter, you’ll have the freedom to live and travel with your assistance animal as you please.
-While there are still some gray areas within Illinois and federal law regarding these animals’ public accommodations, the FHA protects individuals’ needs at home and while traveling.
+With a legitimate emotional support animal letter, you’ll have the protection to live with your assistance animal under the Fair Housing Act, even in no-pet housing.
+Air travel is a separate matter — since 2021, it’s up to each airline’s own discretion, so check policies before you book.
+While there are still some gray areas within Illinois and federal law regarding these animals’ other public accommodations, the FHA protects individuals’ needs at home.